close-menu

 Watch the Film

-More than two million pounds of Strata were harvested from the 2021 crop.
-Watch the film to learn how we made this ten year "overnight" success happen.
+This is the story of Strata.
+Watch the short film to learn how we made this ten year "overnight" success happen.

 Spot Ordering vs Contract